 Winner of the Sutton Chamber Music Award, she graduated from Interlochen Arts Academy, earned a BM Degree from Oberlin Conservatory, an MM Degree from Florida State University, and studied with Gary Kosloski at the Music Academy of the West.
 Ms. McKenzie maintains a private

 violin studio, co-directs and teaches for Sandcastle Music Together, Coaches chamber music at Santa Barbara

-Strings, is a member of the duo, Plus One, directs and teaches at Allegro Violin Camp, was a founding member of
+Strings, is a member of the duo, Continental Cafe, directs and teaches at Allegro Violin Camp, was a founding member of

 the Nicole McKenzie Improv Group (an improvising group of dancers and musicians), was a long time member of the Klezmer/Jazz group, Kalinka, and regularly concertizes with renowned pianist, Betty Oberacker.
 She performs on a violin created for her by Michel Eggimann of Rome, Italy.